ABOUT 206 ZULU

 ABOUT HIP HOP

-Hip Hop is a universal culture that transcends barriers of humanity and empowers lives around the globe.
+Hip Hop is an international, intergenerational culture that transcends barriers of humanity and empowers lives around the globe.
 The 5 elements of Hip Hop are DJing, B-Boying/B-Girling, MCing, Graffiti Art and Knowledge.